 Early Notables of the Minneart family (pre 1700)

-Outstanding amongst the family at this time was Richard Miners, English politician, High Sheriff

-in 1501; Thomas Minors (1609-1677), an English merchant and politician who sat in the House of Commons...
+Outstanding amongst the family at this time was Richard Miners, English politician, High Sheriff of Herefordshire in 1501; Thomas Minors (1609-1677), an English merchant and politician who sat in the House of Commons...

 Another 32 words (2 lines of text) are included under the topic Early Minneart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Minneart family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Minneart or a variant listed above: Anne Mynor and her husband who settled in Virginia in 1637; John Minor settled in Virginia in 1663; Samuel Minor settled in New York in 1663; Thomas Minor settled in Conn. in 1630.